helmfile/helmfile/docs/builtin-objects.md

 - `Environment`: The information about the environment.
 This is set by the `--environment` flag.
 It has several objects inside of it:
   - `Environment.Name`: The name of the environment
+  - `Environment.KubeContext`: The kube context to be used by default for releases in the environment.
 - `Values`: Values passed into the environment.
 - `StateValues`: alias for `Values`.
 - `Namespace`: The namespace to be released into

 # release template built-in objects

-it be used for the below tow cases:
+it be used for the below two cases:

 1. release definition
 ```